 An informal discussion with a group of mothers from one of the regiments within the garrison was used to determine the topic guide for the focus groups, given the lack of evidence in the literature regarding the impact that Army life and being a lone parent had a mother’s decision to access out-of-hours care (See Table 2 - Topic guide).
-Each focus group for Phase 1 lasted an average of an hour.
+Each focus group for Phase 1 lasted approximately one hour.
 The interaction between the participants generated findings to develop an understanding of the impact that military enforced separation had on decision-making.
 Moderation of the focus groups ensured that the environment respected the participants’ opinions and beliefs.
 The themes identified in Phase 1 provided the topic guide for in-depth interviews with some parents from the focus groups held in Phase 2 (Table 2).
 These included how Army life impacted on what they needed from health services and what factors influenced whether they accessed health services or not.
 Phase 3 provided the opportunity to interview 7 different mothers with experience of seeking a health professional’s advice to treat their sick child (Table 4).
 The in-depth format of these interviews allowed mothers the freedom to narrate their own story in detail of making decisions when their child was unwell.
 None of the participants interviewed in Phase 3 had had any previous experience of hospitalization or chronic illness of their child.

 Analysis